zetaroid/zetaroid.github.io/_pages/aboutme.md

 ### Professional Bio
-I am currently a software engineer at Bell Flight working on C++ embedded programming.
+I am currently the data architecture lead for the FLRAA program at Bell Flight (previously a software engineer working on C++ embedded programming).
 I completed my MBA in May 2023 and am now focusing on honing my technical skills before eventually switching to product management later in my career.

 Previously, I worked at AT&T where I was a product owner as part of the multimillion-dollar effort to redo AT&T’s billing system.
 In this role, I was able to fully utilize my previous experience as a software engineering to break down business requirements into technical work with my teams.
 Also at AT&T, I was a software engineer developing a software development kit for advertising on DirecTV.